Bologna, Italy: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C, F and L. Ensure that you choose the necessary kind.
-Many adapters available are simply plug changers and expect your electronics to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types C, F and L. Take care to pick the correct kind.
+Most adapters currently being sold are simply plug changers and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one works in most locations.

 Make your flight more comfortable with an airplane phone mount